nasa-fornax/fornax-documentation/README.md

 ### Home directory
   * When you log into the science console for the first time, the active directory is your `$HOME` directory.
 It contains preexisting folders like `efs/` and `s3/` with shared data.
 You may also create your own directories and files here.
 Your edits outside of the shared folders are not visible to other users.

+### How will my analysis be limited by Memory?
+ *If your workload exceeds your server size, your server may be allowed to use additional resources temporarily.
+This can be convenient but should not be relied on.
+In particular, be aware that your job may be killed automatically and without warning if its RAM needs exceed the alloted memory.
+This behavior is not specific to Fornax or AWS, but users may encounter it more often on the science console due to the flexible machine sizing options.
+(Your laptop needs to have the max amount of memory that you will ever use while working on it.
+On the science console, you can choose a different server size every time you start it up -- this is much more efficient, but also requires you to be more aware of how much CPU and RAM your tasks need.)

 ### Does work persist between sessions?
   * Files in your home directory will persist between sessions.
   * pip installs will persist across kernel restarts, but not across logging out and back in.